 Establish A Strong Leadership Team

 You need a strong team of leaders, both in your early startup phase and as you grow.
 Consider your company’s needs.
 Do you have a strong captain at the helm of the ship?
 Do you need a strong CTO that can innovate your technology?
-Typically, if you are the founder of a startup, you possess sales skills or are a strong technologist.
-Depending on which of these you are, you will need someone to compliment you in the other category.
-If you have strong sales and technology leadership from day one, you should be in good shape to launch your business.
+Typically, if you are the startup founder, you possess sales skills or are a strong technologist.
+Depending on which you are, you will need someone to compliment you in the other category.
+If you have solid sales and technology leadership from day one, you should be in good shape to launch your business.

 Invest In Marketing

-You will need to generate leads and establish your product, right from the start.
+You will need to generate leads and establish your product or service right from the start.
 Investing in the right marketing strategy and resources will help you with this.
 You are going to need customers that will write checks and refer business to you as you launch.
-Outsourcing your initial marketing is a good way to get the ball rolling on this while you are focused on ramping up your business.
+Outsourcing your initial marketing is an excellent way to get the ball rolling on this while focusing on ramping up your business.

 Consider Your Short-Term And Long-Term Goals

-As the owner of a startup, you never know what the future holds for your business from one day to the next.
+As the startup owner, you never know what the future holds for your business from one day to the next.
 Things may not always go as planned, or you may find a market that better suits your product or service.
 You should expect changes like these.
 Be ready to adjust your strategy, alter your goals, and continue moving forward to avoid common startup mistakes.
 Be prepared to pivot.
-You are going to get a lot of feedback once you launch, so your product and company’s ability to pivot based on this feedback could be the difference between success and failure.
+You will get a lot of feedback once you launch, so your product and company’s ability to pivot based on this feedback could be the difference between success and failure.